tesujimath/letters-to-amy/content/post/rescue/index.md

 A huge wave rolled in, picked me up, and carried me on the boiling white-water all the way to the inside, a hundred metres or so, to the calm water in the lagoon, with the only thought in my head being, “Why am I not capsizing?
 This is impossible!”
 And it was.

-I had been a silly boy, but there was no judgment from the Lord.
+I had been a silly boy, but there was no judgement from the Lord.
 All I received was this.

 > “Because he loves me,” says the LORD, “I will rescue him”